conorlawton/Salford-Hackcamp-2021/README.md

 - Password: tFvKItsfJEbUxPKH

 #### Branches
-- Main: Highly stable production ready branch.
+- Master: Highly stable production ready branch.
 - Dev: Branch which serves as "in development", this is the branch you merge feature branches into.
 - Feature: Create this branch based on the dev branch, push your commits for your features here, and merge into dev once tested.